longjos/ddd-talk/README.md

 Project for Domain Driven Design Talk - Including Vagrant VM

-This is a work in progress at this time.
-Don't expect it to work right now.
+This is a work in progress.

+* Install the dependencies using composer
+* See the demo run with php src/foh/scripts/open_store.php

+The Vagrant VM is not complete at this time.